MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 # PowerShell Cmdlets for SPO Migration

 This article is about the new PowerShell cmdlets based on the SharePoint Migration Tool (SPMT) migration engine.
-They can be used to move files from file shares, SharePoint 2013 on-premises document libraries and list items to Office 365.
+They can be used to move files from SharePoint 2013 on-premises document libraries and list items, and file shares to Office 365.

 The PowerShell cmdlets provide the same functionalities as [SharePoint Migration Tool V2](introducing-the-sharepoint-migration-tool.md) .